Skip to main content

 Glucose prediction

-AI nutritionist coaching
+AI nutritionist coaching Proactive

-CGM integration Direct Apple Health only
+CGM and device coverage 20+ devices, direct integration Apple Health bridge only

 Why users switch.